johnlam90/telco-cni-networking/README.md

   }
 EOF
 ```
-Example - 3 with "whereabouts" CNI plugin
+### Storing a configuration as a Custom Resource with SBR and Wherebouts CNI
 ```
 cat <<EOF | kubectl create -f -
 apiVersion: "k8s.cni.cncf.io/v1"